 to help find solutions that might benefit the occupant(s).

 What is the Role of Neighborhood Services in Unsafe Living Condition Cases

-Through the identification of unsafe living conditions, where residents put themselves and others at risk, Neighborhood Services will collaborate with other agencies to reduce risk for the occupants and others.
-Often this requires enforcement actions documented in the County adopted Property Maintenance Code.
-Regular follow up normally occurs as the situation is abated.
+Through the identification of unsafe living conditions, where residents put themselves and others at risk, Neighborhood Services staff collaborates with other County agencies to reduce risk for the occupants and others.
+Often this requires enforcement actions in accordance with the County adopted Property Maintenance Code.

 Neighborhood Services’ enforcement actions for blighted properties, unsafe structures and structures unfit for human occupancy deals only with problems with the structure itself.
-For occupants who become displaced while the home is rendered safe, Neighborhood Services collaborates with other local or state agencies who may be able to provide additional assistance.
+For occupants who become displaced while the home is rendered safe, Neighborhood Services collaborates with other agencies who may be able to provide additional assistance and support.